vanallenlab/moalmanac-db/docs/referenced-schema-draft-about.md

 ```
 [Return to Table of Contents](#table-of-contents)
 ## [documents.json](../referenced/documents.json)
-Published documents that we derive relationships from are contained within this referenced data type.
-[Document is a core Information Entity within va-spec](https://va-ga4gh.readthedocs.io/en/1.0.0-ballot.2024-11/core-information-model/entities/information-entities/document.html).
+[Documents](https://va-ga4gh.readthedocs.io/en/1.0.0-ballot.2024-11/core-information-model/entities/information-entities/document.html) are published documents that we derive database content from.
 This data type currently has several fields that should be converted to extensions.
 Each record is a dictionary with the fields:
 - `id` (int): an integer id for the record.
 - `type` (str): must be "Document".
 - `subtype` (str): a specific type of document.
 At the moment, moalmanac-db only uses subtype of `Regulatory approval` or `Publication`.